Vonage/vonage-java-sdk/README.md

 ## Frequently Asked Questions

+**Q: What happened to [`com.vonage:client`](https://search.maven.org/artifact/com.vonage/client)?**

+**A:** To avoid confusion with our various client-side SDKs, this server-side SDK has been moved from the `com.vonage:client` coordinates to `com.vonage:server-sdk`.
+The old artifactId (`com.vonage:client`) will not receive further updates.
+All users should migrate to the new artifactId.
+Please note that the SDK is functionally the same, it is just a namespace change on Maven Central.

 **Q: What is your policy on thread safety?**

 **A:** The current architecture of the SDK means that only one thread should use the client at a time.